 - to report back to EJD the tasks and discussion of the representatives section

-By studying the agenda that should be made available before each meeting the representative will be able to check on the EJD´s website, ask the secretariat or the chairperson of the PGT if there are any relevant documents or relevant policy statements of the EJD.
+By studying the agenda, which should be made available before each meeting, the representative will be able to check on the EJD´s website and contact the secretariat or the chairperson of the PGT for any relevant documents or policy statements by the EJD.
 In case an issue arises where EJD have not decided upon a policy yet, the representative should consult with the EJD PGT Committee chairperson.

 Travel assistance to UEMS meetings

-Travel expenses should usually be covered by the board or national organisations that endorsed the representatives’ nomination as a candidate and acted as the representatives’ referee.
+Travel/accommodation expenses should usually be covered by the board or the national organisations that endorsed the representatives’ nomination as a candidate and acted as the representatives’ referee.
 On some rare cases travel expenses are assured by section/board/MJC to which the candidate is nominated to.
 It is up to the representative to check these possibilities first.
-If there will be no financial support available from any of these organizations, the Representative/Vice-Representative can apply to the EJD Representatives fund.
+If there is no financial support available from any of these organizations, the Representative/Vice-Representative can apply to the EJD Representatives’ fund.

 Rules of Procedure

-To optimize this workflow and improve Influence and lobbying in UEMS S/B/MJC the EJD states the following rules for the EJD and their representatives:
+To optimize this workflow and improve EJD’s work within UEMS S/B/MJC the following rules apply:

-- The EJD representatives to UEMS S/B/MJC will be provided regularly by the EJD after each General Assembly with the necessary information about on-going topics via email and newsletter.
-They are also obliged to keep themselves updated on EJD policy and should represent EJD’s opinion in the UEMS S/B/MJC.
+- The EJD representatives to UEMS S/B/MJC will be provided by the EJD after each General Assembly with the necessary information about on-going topics by email.
+However, it is the responsibility of the representatives to keep themselves updated on EJD policy and they should represent EJD’s opinion in the UEMS S/B/MJC.

-- The EJD representatives are expected to attend the meetings in their respective UEMS S/B/MJC and should send a written report on a prepared EJD template as soon as possible to the EJD secretariat.
-This summary should only contain the relevant information and questions for Junior Doctors.
-(In addition full protocols can be send if they are available)
+- The EJD representatives are expected to attend the meetings in their respective UEMS S/B/MJC and should send a written report on a prepared EJD template as soon as possible to the EJD PGT Chairperson (email@example.com)